blake-mealey/mantle/examples/README.md

 To get a good understanding of Mantle, you are encouraged to play around with the example projects and see how things change when you re-run `mantle deploy`.
-Check out the [Configuration](https://mantledeploy.vercel.app/docs/Configuration) reference for the full list of options.
+Check out the [Configuration Reference](https://mantledeploy.vercel.app/docs/configuration/reference) for the full list of options.